 - What skills, knowledge, and tools are used in their job?

 How did they acquire these skills and knowledge?
 Through education or experience?
 Through certifications?
 What tools do they commonly use in their job?

 Buyer Persona’s Challenges

 Your business is solving a problem for your target audience.
 How does this problem affect them daily?
 What are the nuances that illustrate how the problem makes them feel?

 It’s helpful to come up with real quotes to illustrate these challenges.
-For example, “Our company generates a lot of leads from tradeshows and other events, but when we get back to the office we don’t have processes in place to adequately follow up with and nurture these leads which results in lost opportunities and sales.”
+For example, “Our company generates a lot of leads from trade shows and other events, but when we get back to the office we don’t have processes in place to adequately follow up with and nurture these leads.
+This results in lost opportunities and sales.”

 Buyer Persona’s Goals

 - What does it mean to be successful in their role?

 What does it take to make your personas look good?
 By taking the time to understand what makes them successful, you will be more effective in communicating in a way that captures their attention and engages them in further conversation.